mrhaghighi/my-pass/README.md

 # Summary

 This project was created with `Laravel 8`.
 This project is password management.
 We have two primary entities.
 First, `Credential Type` such a **Google**, **Yahoo**, Second, `Credential` that it is an instance of a credential type.
 For example, **My google account**.
 We can have some different accounts (Credential) on one website (Credential Type).
 The technologies used in this project are `Laravel` as a core of the software, `MySQL` as a database, `LiveWire` as a front-end helper.
 This app is almost responsive.
+Also, I've prepared `Dockerfile` for this project that you can use for the DevOps side. `.gitlab-ci.yml` will be added in the next update to handle CI/CD.

 ## Getting Started